D-o-d-o-x/Spikey/README.md

 ## TODO

-- Our flagship bitstream encoder builds an optimal huffman tree assuming the deltas are binomially distributed.
-Should be updated when we know a more precise approx of the delta dist.
+- Our flagship bitstream encoder builds an optimal Huffman tree assuming the deltas are binomially distributed.
+This should be updated when we know a more precise approximation of the delta distribution.
-- All trained models stick mostly suck.
-Im not beating a compression ratio of ~2x (not counting bitstream encoder).
-Probably a bug somewhere in our code?
+- All trained models still mostly suck.
+I'm not beating a compression ratio of ~2x (not counting the bitstream encoder).
+Probably a bug somewhere in our code.

 ## Installation